TuDatTr/dotfiles/README.md

 # dotfiles
 A Repo to save my personal dotfiles.
 ## TODO:
-1. Clean up i3 config
+1. Clean up i3 config even more
-2. Write instalation script
+2. Write installation script
-3. Look for a way of more efficient resizing
+3. Write a requirements.txt for elpy and pacman